actinia-org/actinia-docker/actinia-ubuntu/README.md

 ## Background info

-This docker image is based on https://hub.docker.com/r/osgeo/grass-gis (tag: stable-ubuntu) which provides the most recent stable version of GRASS GIS (releasebranch) with Python3 and PDAL support.
-For most recent version of GRASS GIS, change base image to grass-gis:latest-ubuntu.
+This docker image is based on https://hub.docker.com/r/osgeo/grass-gis (tag: _releasebranch_X_Y-ubuntu_) which provides the most recent stable version of GRASS (_releasebranch_) with Python3 and PDAL support.
+The GRASS image is based on the latest Ubuntu base image.

+For most recent version of GRASS, change base image to _osgeo/grass-gis:main-ubuntu_.
+The image can be chosen by setting the _BRANCH_ build argument to _main_ (see below).

 The Dockerfile contained in this folder is used to build via pipeline.
 If you want to build manually...